Explore More

 Shelter 4 - Amenity

-Amenity Shelters have more than 2+ tables, power, restrooms and/or water access close at hand.
+Amenity Shelters are defined as covered picnic shelters having 2 or more tables, power, restrooms and/or water access close at hand.
 This shelter is just off the parking lot, right next to the playground.

 lincoln_park_picnic_area_3